How Long Does It Take to Play 18 Holes of Golf?

 We tried to cover the whole topic at hand in as much detail as possible.
 We discussed the average time different groups of players need to complete a course, causes and solutions to slow play, etc.

-We also provided tips to help you speed up the pace of a golf game and make it more enjoyable.
-Now, we believe you are ready to apply everything in this article to a real golf course.
+We also provided tips to help you speed up the pace of a game and make it more enjoyable.
+Now, we believe you are ready to apply everything in this article on a real course.
 You will be surprised how big a difference the little details can make!

 If you have any questions, do not hesitate to contact us or leave a comment.
 We will do our best to assist you.